 * | select count(1) as c, ip group by ip order by c desc limit 100.

-Log Service has built-in fields for statistics.
-These built-in fields are automatically added when you configure any valid column.
+Log Service has built-in fields for statistical analysis.
+These built-in fields are automatically added when you configure a valid column.

-- The highest concurrency of each project is 15.
+- The maximum number of concurrent tasks for each project is 15.

-- A single column varchar has the maximum length of 2048 and is truncated if the length exceeds 2048.
+- A single varchar column has the maximum length of 2048.
+The excess length is truncated.

-- By default, 100 lines of data are returned, and page turning is not supported.
-If you want more data to be returned, use LIMIT syntax.
+- By default, 100 rows of data are returned.
+Paging is not supported.
+For more information about how to return more than 100 rows of data, see LIMIT syntax.